dongjh20/MSH-MCCT/README.md

 6.
 -->

+> [!TIP]
+> MSH-MCCT is developed based on our preliminary platform, called [Mixed Cloud Control Testbed (MCCT)](https://arxiv.org/abs/2212.02007), where only one single HDV controlled by human is integrated into the DT environment.
+In MSH-MCCT, we extend this platform to support multi-source human-in-the-loop experiments.

 ## Citing MSH-MCCT
 If you refer to MSH-MCCT in your research, please cite the [paper](https://arxiv.org/abs/2212.02007).
 In BibTeX format: